hidglobal/digitalpersona-sample-angularjs/docs/configure.md

 ## Self-enrollment

-To let users to enroll new credentials:
+To allow users to enroll their own credentials:

-* On the DigitalPersona Server:
+On the DigitalPersona Server:
-  * add an `Enroll Self` task authorization to the `DigitalPersona User` role using the AzMan console.
+  * add an *Enroll Self* task authorization to the *DigitalPersona User* role using the AzMan console.

 ## Host name and port

 Make sure that your web hosting machine:

-* has a DNS record for the host name
+* Has a DNS record for the host name.
-* has opened an inbound port (443 for HTTPS)
+* Has opened an inbound port (443 for HTTPS).
-* has opened outound port to DP Web Services (443 for HTTPS)
+* Has opened an outound port to DP Web Services (443 for HTTPS).

-Configure the server:
+On the demo server:

-./server/config.js:
----
+* Specify thte host name and port in the sample configuration file /server/config.js:
 ```js
 module.exports = {
     site: {